yvien226/yvien226.github.io/index.md

 * * *
 Scripts for data analysis to uncover patterns and trends in the dataset.

+1. **Feature Diagnostics (DS, Python):** [[LINK]](https://github.com/yvien226/Exploratory-Data-Analysis/tree/main/Feature%20Diagnostics): A notebook used to examine the data quality of individual features and assess their relationship with the target feature.
+A sample Telco Customer Churn dataset is used to run the notebook.

-1. **BigQuery Geotab Intersection Congestion (DS, Python):** [[LINK]](https://github.com/yvien226/Exploratory-Data-Analysis/tree/main/BigQuery%20Geotab%20Intersection%20Congestion) A kaggle project.
+2. **BigQuery Geotab Intersection Congestion (DS, Python):** [[LINK]](https://github.com/yvien226/Exploratory-Data-Analysis/tree/main/BigQuery%20Geotab%20Intersection%20Congestion) A kaggle project.
 The notebook analyses the traffic patterns and congestions at the four major cities in USA.
 The ultimate goal is to predict wait times at the big cities' intersections, which is not included in this folder.

 <br>